 Also stay away from people who will come to you, asking if you need a taxi – they usually do this in busy train stations.
 Never choose them as you will end up paying a lot more.
 Always go with a taxi company instead!

 4. Be extremely careful near airports and train stations.
 That’s where the taxi drivers know that they’re dealing with tourists and they might try to take more money from you.

-If you don’t know anything about the taxi companies in the city or the price you would be supposed to pay, it might be the wisest choice to call and order a cab: this way, you know that it’s an official and chances of getting scammed drop significantly.
+If you don’t know anything about the taxi companies in the city or the price you would be supposed to pay, it might be the wisest choice to call and order a cab: this way, you know that it’s an official car and chances of getting scammed drop significantly.

 5. If you can’t do any of the above, ALWAYS agree on a price before getting in a taxi.
 Most honest drivers won’t agree on a price though because they MUST turn on the meter.
 In that case, see number 2.

-Also, in many cases in the big cities, you might get faster where you want to get by using the public transportation system which is a lot cheaper and you will surely find people who speak English and who are willing to help you find your way – so you do have options, like the taxi alternatives listed below.
+Also, in many cases in the big cities, you might get faster where you want to go by using the public transportation system which is a lot cheaper and you will surely find people who speak English and who are willing to help you find your way – so you do have options, like the taxi alternatives listed below.

 Ridesharing is very big in Romania.
 So big that in Bucharest, taxi drivers went on strike and protested against Uber.
 For a while, they managed to outlaw Uber, but that didn’t last long.

 As a result, there are several options for you to use in the larger cities.
 But make sure you do some research before getting there, if you’re planning to use Uber or anything like that, since in many cities they are not available.

 The options you have vary from city to city: as I was saying, Uber is the best known and available in all larger cities.
 You also have Taxify (the biggest Uber competitor in Romania) or BlackCab which is offers more luxuriant cars.